 When mutual fund investors seek higher returns, they invest in equity mutual funds.
 These are mutual funds that invest in the stock markets.
-Since they are market-linked, these funds get affected when the market goes down and this is why your mutual funds are going down in value too.
+Since they are market-linked, these funds get affected when the market goes down and this is why there are chances of loss in mutual funds too.